vuejs/docs/src/guide/extras/render-function.md

 )
 ```

 `h()` is short for **hyperscript** - which means "JavaScript that produces HTML (hypertext markup language)".
 This name is inherited from conventions shared by many virtual DOM implementations.
-A more descriptive name could be `createVnode()`, but a shorter name helps when you have to call this function many times in a render function.
+A more descriptive name could be `createVNode()`, but a shorter name helps when you have to call this function many times in a render function.

 The `h()` function is designed to be very flexible: